Hayley Barna just became the first female GP in First Round’s history

 Barna had stepped down from her role as co-CEO of Birchbox, which is a First Round portfolio company, in 2015.
 Her cofounder, Katia Beauchamp, has been steering the company since.

-In a Medium post, Barna says she has so far led a handful of investments for the firm, backing both first-time and experienced founders.
-She also thanks the First Round team for providing her with a “try before you buy” experience by hiring her first into a venture partner.
+In a Medium post, Barna says she has so far led a handful of investments for First Round, backing both first-time and experienced founders.
+She also thanks the First Round team for providing her with a “try before you buy” experience by hiring her first into a venture partner role.

 “Given that I co-founded a business built on the principles of sampling, it’s poetic that I’ve applied it to my career,” she jokes in the post.